minispooner/red-team-ops-resources/RedTeaming.md

 # What is Red Teaming?
-Security exercises that emulate real world threats against an organization to help them better prepare against actual breaches.
-Red Teaming helps assess and improve the effectiveness of the people, processes, and technologies employed as an org's defenses.
+Red Teams conduct security exercises that emulate real world threats against an organization to help them better prepare against actual breaches.
+The objective is to help assess and improve the effectiveness of the people, processes, and technologies employed as an org's defenses.
+Emulating adversaries and thinking like attackers allows Red Teams to avoid the constraints associated with traditional security efforts across an org.

 # Benefits of Red Teaming
 - Measures actual defenses.
 Invalidates assumptions and unveils the truth.